maosan132/preciosPaternit/README.md

 # Price list for Paternit Company

-> Project based on bootstrap, to showcase prices and some info of the products of the company Industria Paternit from Cali, Colombia.
+> Project based on bootstrap and javascript, to showcase prices and some info of the products of the company Industria Paternit from Cali, Colombia.

 ![screenshot](./screenshot-preciospaternit.png)